Day 0: Nome

 For those departing Nome, Alaska your adventure begins with a flight across the Bering Sea and International Date Line, to the remote port of Anadyr.

 Day 1: Anadyr

-All expedition members will arrive in Anadyr, the administrative centre of the Chukotka region, and transfer to the Spirit of Enderby.
+All expedition members will arrive in Anadyr, the administrative centre of the Chukotka region, and transfer to your expedition vessel.

 Day 2: Egvekinot

 We spend the day in and around the town of Egvekinot on the shores of Kresta Bay.
 The town was built by Gulag prisoners who were then forced to construct a road to the mine.
 We explore the town which has an excellent museum, the road and tundra as well as visit the Arctic Circle.

 This coastline is rich in marine mammals and one creature we will be looking for, in particular, is the walrus.
 The bukhta (or bay) was named after Commander Vitus Bering’s ship, the St Gabriel, of the First Kamchatka Expedition.
 Behind the expansive beach there is a lagoon we can explore for waterfowl and waders.

 We start the day with a visit to the delta of Pika River – a well known walrus haul out.
 Later in the day, we visit Meinypil’gyno, a small settlement located on a 40km long shingle spit.
 It is a traditional village although renovated under the recent Chukotka government; we enjoy local hospitality from the village ensemble who perform some of their traditional dances for us.